CppIndia-UserGroup/CppIndia-UserGroup.github.io/index.markdown

 - Community tech-talks on every alternate Saturday.
 - Guidance to junior programmers to get started.
 - Help to each other in job search & opportunities.
+- Provide a space for companies to find a best C++ candicate.

 We are always open to new ways of thinking!